I love a question. I love an explanation. I love to pull things absolutely apart and work out how they work.

 Confusion is often used to cover secrets.

-Chatting with people outside of the relationship to just get a sense of where your relationship stands in relation to other people’s.
+Chatting with people outside the relationship to get a sense of where your relationship stands in relation to other people’s.
 Normal curiosity.

-Chatting to people to try and work out whether or not your partner is behaving normally or loves you.
-Or – worse – to work out what they mean when they are saying certain things – or doing certain things.
+Chatting to people to try and work out whether your partner is behaving normally or loves you.
+Or – worse – to work out what they mean when they say certain things – or do certain things.